A plush white coat, highly intelligent, athletic, and an all-around remarkable breed; the white German shepherd has a good pedigree.

 Their coat is a double-coat which adds protection against harsh winds or rains.

-The all white German Shepherd’s thick coat means that they will shed year around.
+The all white German shepherd’s thick coat means that they will shed year round.

 You should brush your dog at least two to three times a week.
 Brushing your pet should begin as young as possible so that they are accustomed to it.